aakash-sheth/Toxic-comment-classification/README.md

 Code is written in Python 3.6

-Training data for classification can be obtained from kaggle site using following link https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data
+Training data for classification can be obtained from following link- https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data